 A Series in Soap

-The soap lives along side us representing the inevitability of time to which we are all subjected.
 Soap is hygroscopic; it will retain or lose moisture depending on the level of humidity.
-Inhaling and exhaling the air, soap breathes.
-This causes it to shrink, curl and crack, aging into its space within or around the steel structure.
+Inhaling and exhaling the air, soap breathes—shrinking, curling and cracking, it ages into its environment.